-As is observed from the comparison of the spectra with and without the star-forming region, the most prominent features that lose amplitude are those around 4770~\AA \ and those at 5288~ \AA \ and 5468~\AA.
-For $z \approx 0.82$, these lines all belong to iron and the last additionally to nickel lines, which are typical for gas outflows in galaxies with star-forming regions, \cite{bib:Martin2012}.
-While the FeII line at $\lambda_\mathrm{em}=2600$~\AA \ is observed below 3-$\sigma$-significance threshold, a correlation between the three multiple images is observed to form an emission line around $\lambda_\mathrm{obs}=4732$~\AA.
+As can be observed from the comparison of the spectra with and without the SFR, the most prominent features that lose amplitude are those around 4770~\AA \ and those at 5288~ \AA \ and 5468~\AA.
+For $z \approx 0.82$, these lines all belong to iron and the last also to nickel lines, which are typical for gas outflows in galaxies with SFRs \cite{bib:Martin2012}.
+While the FeII line at $\lambda_\mathrm{em}=2600$~\AA \ is observed below the 3-$\sigma$ significance threshold, a correlation between the three multiple images is observed to form an emission line around $\lambda_\mathrm{obs}=4732$~\AA.
 Similarly, if the FeII line at $\lambda_\mathrm{em}=2587$~\AA \ decays, emission lines are supposed to form at $\lambda_\mathrm{em}=2613$~\AA, $\lambda_\mathrm{em}=2632$~\AA \ with higher probability than resonant emission at $\lambda_\mathrm{em}=2587$~\AA.
 The $\lambda_\mathrm{em}=2613$~\AA \ is observed around 4755~\AA \ in the spectra of images~A and B, but not significantly in C. All three show an emission line for $\lambda_\mathrm{em}=2632$~\AA.
-Hence, the pattern of iron lines seems to align and explain some spectral features in 4500-5100~\AA.
+Hence, the iron line pattern seems to align and explain some spectral features in 4500-5100~\AA.
 Other spectral features observed in this wavelength range could also be attributed to absorption and emission lines of the galaxy cluster being a merger whose redshift falls between 0.526 and 0.62.
 In contrast, assuming $z\approx3.20$ these spectral patterns either remain to be explained or have to be noise and no signatures of cluster emission or absorption are expected.
 In Fig.~\ref{fig:4500-5100} in \comm{Appendix~\ref{sec:additional_plots}}, we plot the spectra of all multiple images for further details.